nebhead/PiFire/README.md

 The full documentation has been moved to a GitHub page here: [https://nebhead.github.io/PiFire/](https://nebhead.github.io/PiFire/)

+### Discord
+I've added a discord server [here](https://discord.gg/F9mbCrbrZS) which can be a great resource for all who want to get more information, want to share their own builds, or just chat about pellet cooking.
+Looking forward to seeing you there.

 ### Updates

 * 9/2020 - Initial Release
 * 12/2020 - Moved documentation to [https://nebhead.github.io/PiFire/](https://nebhead.github.io/PiFire/)
 * 11/2021 - Many new features, bug fixes, and improvements.
 New hardware support etc. which have been in incorporated over the last year, have been mreged from the development branch
-* **4/2022** - Release v1.3.1 - Another HUGE release with many new features including an updater, a new configuration wizard, bug fixes, Smart Start feature and much, much more!
+* 4/2022 - Release v1.3.1 - Another HUGE release with many new features including an updater, a new configuration wizard, bug fixes, Smart Start feature and much, much more!
+* 6/2022 - Release v1.3.3 - Lot's of changes for this latest stable release for June 2022.
+It's been a busy couple of months and we've had a few bug fixes pulled into this latest version, including an installer bug.
+The display modules have been completely overhauled in this latest release to improve responsiveness and capabilities.
+We've added a module for the ILI1394 with rotary encoder support, which is a nice option for those who like to use a dial with push button to interface the menu system.
+When doing the update, consider doing a full reboot (instead of just restarting the server) to ensure connected display devices are fully reset.
+* 7/2022 - Release v1.3.4 - Another monthly release with some bug fixes and some new features.
+The biggest new feature of this month was the addition of Annotations in the history graph.
+This gives you helpful tags on the graph (see below) with indicators of the mode changes.
+Of course you can turn this off in the history page if you don't like it.
+* **10/2022** - Release v1.3.5 - Bug fixes, feature refinements and brand new features galore in this latest release.
+Added a new ADS1115 module (using Adafruits Circuit Python), due to some reports of issues with the existing ADS1115 module.
+These can be optionally selected in the configuration wizard.
+PWM Fan Support and a boatload of code cleanup was introduced, thanks to contributor @weberbox.
+Support for saving cook files was introduced in this version, so that you can go back to older cooks, edit some of the information and add images and comments.
+Added a Prime Mode to allow you to prime the fire pot with pellets prior to a cook, and even prime & startup.
+Added estimated pellet usage to the pellet manager, which will attempt to track just how many pellets you have used since your last load of pellets.
+Added Apprise notification capability thanks to contributor @calonmerc.
+320x200 displays have been update and added timers to specific modes.
+And even more!

 ### Credits

-Web Application created by Ben Parmeter, copyright 2020, 2021.
+Web Application created by Ben Parmeter, copyright 2020, 2021, 2022.
 Check out my other projects on [github](https://github.com/nebhead).
 If you enjoy this software and feel the need to donate a cup of coffee, a frosty beer or a bottle of wine to the developer you can click [here](https://paypal.me/benparmeter).

 Of course, none of this project would be available without the wonderful and amazing folks below.
 If I forgot anyone please don't hesitate to let me know.